adriandiazlab/igraph_proyect/tutorial.md

 But it is [generally discouraged](https://stackoverflow.com/questions/2386714/why-is-import-bad).

-There is a second way to start igraph, which is to call the script `igraph`{.interpreted-text role="command"} from your terminal:
+There is a second way to start igraph, which is to call the script `igraph` from your terminal:

     $ igraph
     No configuration file, using defaults